-- Clearly identifying prejudice based incidents and hate crimes and monitor the frequency and nature of them within the school. - Taking preventative action to reduce the likelihood of such incidents occurring. - Recognising the wider implications of such incidents for the school and local community. - Providing regular reports of these incidents to the Governing Body.
+- Clearly identifying prejudice based incidents and hate crimes and monitor the frequency and nature of them within the school. - Taking preventative action to reduce the likelihood of such incidents occurring.

-- Ensuring that staff are familiar with formal procedures for recording and dealing with prejudice based incidents and hate crimes. - Dealing with perpetrators of prejudice based abuse effectively. - Supporting victims of prejudice based incidents and hate crimes. - Ensuring that staff are familiar with a range of restorative practices to address bullying and prevent it happening again.
+- Recognising the wider implications of such incidents for the school and local community. - Ensuring that staff are familiar with formal procedures for recording and dealing with prejudice based incidents and hate crimes. - Dealing with perpetrators of prejudice based abuse effectively. - Supporting victims of prejudice based incidents and hate crimes. - Ensuring that staff are familiar with a range of restorative practices to address bullying and prevent it happening again.